panopset/src/docs/build.md

 # Microsoft Windows

-Build application for Windows:
+For Windows:

     baw.cmd

-On Windows systems, you can place a script in your home directory (%USERPROFILE%), to set your %PATH% to point to the requirements.
+You can place a script in your home directory (%USERPROFILE%), to set your %PATH% to point to the requirements.
 Here is what mine looks like:  [setenv.cmd](platforms/win/setenv.cmd).
 You would make adjustments for your installation directories, unless you follow the same conventions.
 Keeping versions out of the path makes your upgrades a much simpler process.

-On Windows, if you don't already have Windows developer tools installed, you'll also need [WiX](https://en.wikipedia.org/wiki/WiX), if you want the application installer (.msi file on Windows) to be built.
+If you don't already have Windows developer tools installed, you'll also need [WiX](https://en.wikipedia.org/wiki/WiX), if you want the application installer (.msi file on Windows) to be built.